Compute-and-Forward: Harnessing Interference through Structured Codes: Introduction

 \begin{itemize} \item \textit{Decode-and-Forward:} The relay decodes at least some part of the transmitted messages.
 The recovered bits are then re-encoded for collaborative transmission to the next relay.
 Although this strategy offers significant advantages, the relay is ultimately interference-limited as the number of transmitted messages increases \cite{ce79, ltw04, kgg05,ehm07}.

 \item \textit{Compress-and-Forward:} The signal observed at the relay is vector quantized and this information is passed towards the destination.
 If the destination receives information from multiple relays, it can treat the network as a multiple-input multiple-output (MIMO) channel.
-Unfortunately, since no decoding is performed at intermediate nodes, noise builds up as messages traverse the network \cite{ce79,kgg05,kim08,ary09,ssps09}.
+Unfortunately, since no decoding is performed at intermediate nodes, noise builds up as messages traverse the network \cite{ce79,kgg05,kim08,ary09,ssps09,lkec11}.

 \item \textit{Amplify-and-Forward:} The relay simply acts as a repeater and transmits a scaled version of its observation.
 Like compress-and-forward, this strategy converts the network into a large MIMO channel with the added possibility of a beamforming gain.
-However, noise also builds up with each retransmission. \cite{sg00,ltw04, gv05, bzg07, ehm07}. \end{itemize}
+However, noise also builds up with each retransmission. \cite{sg00,ltw04, gv05, bzg07, ehm07,mgm10}. \end{itemize}

 In this paper, we propose a new strategy, \textit{compute-and-forward}, that enables relays to decode linear equations of the transmitted messages using the noisy linear combinations provided by the channel.
 A destination, given sufficiently many linear combinations, can solve for its desired messages.
-Our strategy is based on the use of structured codes, particularly nested lattice codes.
-This ensures that integer combinations of codewords are themselves codewords.
-A relay is free to determine which linear combination to recover, but those closer to the channel's fading coefficients are available at higher rates.
+Our strategy relies on codes with a linear structure, specifically nested lattice codes.
+The linearity of the codebook ensures that integer combinations of codewords are themselves codewords.
+A relay is free to determine which linear equation to recover, but those closer to the channel's fading coefficients are available at higher rates.